High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion

+In this Letter, we prepare an entangled state of two \textit{m} qubits in $^{40}$Ca$^{+}$ with a raw Bell state fidelity of 97.73(8)\% and a SPAM-corrected Bell state fidelity of 98.61(8)\%.
+By discarding 0.55(3)\% of the experimental shots, which correspond to erasure (i.e., detected) errors, we achieve a post-selected and SPAM-corrected Bell state fidelity of 99.16(7)\%.
+This corresponds to a 39\% reduction in the non-SPAM error via erasure conversion, which is competitive with the best demonstration in neutral atoms~\cite{Ma2023}.
+Furthermore, we provide a detailed characterization of both our erasure and non-erasure error sources and discuss experimental upgrades to mitigate both.
+Altogether, we elucidate the path towards \textit{m} qubits in trapped ions operating with a bias towards erasures, thus enabling more efficient QEC.

 We perform gates on \textit{m} qubits encoded in the $\ket{\uparrow} \equiv \ket{m_J=+5/2}$ and $\ket{\downarrow} \equiv \ket{m_J=+3/2}$ levels of the $D_{5/2}$ manifold in $^{40}$Ca$^{+}$ (shown in Figure~\ref{fig:experiment_setup}a).
-The qubit splitting of $2\pi\times$2.63\,MHz is provided by the linear Zeeman effect ($|B|\approx$1.56\,G), with two-level dynamics ensured by using a $\sigma^+$-polarized laser beam (labelled 854\,LS in further discussion) tuned -21\,GHz from the $D_{5/2}\to P_{3/2}$ resonance to apply a light shift (LS) to states outside of the qubit manifold~\cite{sherman2013experimental}.
-These qubits are prepared through optical pumping and read out using a state-selective deshelving~\cite{shelvingnote} process, the pulse sequences for which can be found in Figure~\ref{fig:experiment_setup}b.
-Coherent qubit operations are performed with low scattering error rates using far-detuned 976\,nm Raman beams, with high powers supplied by a compact and cost-effective injection-locked diode laser system~\cite{Shimasaki2019} shown schematically in Figure~\ref{fig:experiment_setup}c and described in Appendix~\ref{appendix:injectionlocking}.
+The qubit splitting of 2.63\,MHz is provided by the linear Zeeman effect ($|B|\approx$1.56\,G), with two-level dynamics ensured by using a $\sigma^+$-polarized laser beam tuned -21\,GHz from the $D_{5/2}\to P_{3/2}$ resonance to apply a light shift (LS) to states outside of the qubit manifold~\cite{sherman2013experimental}.
+This beam is labelled `854\,LS' in Figure~\ref{fig:experiment_setup} and later discussions.
+The qubits are prepared through optical pumping and read out using a state-selective deshelving~\cite{shelvingnote} process, the pulse sequences for which can be found in Figure~\ref{fig:experiment_setup}b.
+Coherent qubit operations are performed with low scattering error rates using far-detuned (-44\,THz) 976\,nm stimulated Raman transition beams, with high powers supplied by a compact injection-locked diode laser system~\cite{Shimasaki2019} shown schematically in Figure~\ref{fig:experiment_setup}c and described in Section V of~\cite{supp_mat}.